 - We believe in immersive learning so institutions, organizations and individuals can make persistent cyber training a habitual part of their readiness goals.

-Updates to Project Ares enables us to achieve these mission goals.
-As we continue to focus on hands-on, real-world training that builds rich cyber skills, we have made the following improvements and enhancements.
+Updates to Project Ares enable us to achieve these mission goals.
+As we continue to focus on hands-on, real-world training (opens new window) that builds rich cyber skills, we have made the following improvements and enhancements.

 - Power Save Mode